barrettd/hash_map/README.md

 IndexMap

 IndexMap is a small extension to HashMap that I use to create a set of unique items.
-Each key item is assigned a unique id during insertion.
+Each key item is assigned a unique sequential id during insertion.
 Duplicates are not allowed.